chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-DistributedIntroduction.md

     that as a user myself can see the connection of the system as a
     <span class="underline">one single system</span>. - one single
     coherent view
-  - **Autonomous computing elements**  then u think about nodes\!
-Nodes could be hardware or software side of things  nodes need to talk and collaborate with each other\!
+  - **Autonomous computing elements** → then you think about nodes\!
+Nodes could be hardware or software side of things → nodes need to talk and collaborate with each other\!
-  - Because u have number of nodes, each machine has its own block (time wise) hard to have a global clock.
-Hence, those gotta synchronise  concept of **TIME**\!\!
+  - Because you have number of nodes, each machine has its own block (time wise)→ hard to have a global clock.
+Hence, those gotta synchronise → concept of **TIME**\!\!
-  - Need to communicate w/ each other thru msgs  these msgs need to go thru network\!
+  - Need to communicate w/ each other through msgs → these msgs need to go through network\!
   - **the idea of network is important\!\!**

 |                                                                                                                    |